 - 1. Prior to daily operations, an RPAS Wilco site survey shall be consulted.
 MAAC endorses the use of a single shared RPAS Wilco site survey provided: - a.
 A new site survey is conducted/checked at least once every 56 days (NAV CANADA schedule), and if there are changes the updated site survey is made available to all members. - b.
-All site survey information is readily available to all RPAS pilots on site (electronically or in print).
+All site survey information is readily available to all RPAS pilots on site (electronically or in print). - c.

-- c.
 Prior to each flying session, members must check Aviation NOTAM for critical flight safety information, or changes to airspace or aerodromes.
-At least one member shall check the Aviation NOTAM for Gatineau (CYND) using either the NAV CANADA website or RPAS Wilco.
-They may share the results with other site users either verbally, electronically or in print.
-Every member is still responsible to ensure they have the latest NOTAM information in some fashion.
 Members may share NOTAM information verbally or in print with other members at the site. - d.
 Members must confirm there are no changes to site layout affecting distances to unsheltered bystanders - e.
-Members must each visually confirm no changes to site obstructions, local obstacles and that weather conditions stipulated in any MAAC requirements are met. - 2.
-The MAAC mandated minimum weather conditions to commence or continue MAAC RPAS operations are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'AGL if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and - c. an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - d. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.
+Members must each visually confirm no changes to site obstructions, local obstacles and that weather conditions stipulated in any MAAC requirements are met.

+- 2. The MAAC mandated minimum weather conditions for RPAS are: - a. no cloud ceiling (BKN or OVC) estimated at 1000'agl if the site approved altitude is less than 400', or less than 1000' above any higher site approved altitude, and - b. the RPA will be able to remain 500' vertically and 1 sm (statute mile) horizontally clear of any cloud, and an estimated horizontal visibility of 3sm (5km) or more around the flying area, and - c. no other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft difficult.

-NOTE - there is no aviation weather available for Les Ailerons so RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.
+NOTE - RPAS pilots may estimate cloud ceilings and visibility, provided they do so in good faith understanding the purpose of weather limits is to ensure we can see approaching full-scale aircraft.